S0dya/S0dya.github.Io/README.md

 # Hello!

-I'm a passionate game developer with experience in creating a variety of games on Unity, from mobile horror puzzles to complex 3D shooters.
+I'm a game developer with experience in creating a variety of games on Unity, from mobile horror, puzzles to complex 3D shooters.
 Below are some of my key projects showcasing my skills and the unique mechanics I have developed.

 ### Projects

 ## Lullaby of Hunger

-**Description**: A 3D horror shooter for PC where player navigates through the visions of a crazy ex-police officer in an old Soviet building.
+**Description**: A 3D horror shooter for PC.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tgxWWx9oRBs?si=ZnGdGeWb0kL7NFtu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>